 Just as importantly, ML supports model simplification without sacrificing performance, something critical for deploying solutions in real-world, resource-constrained environments.

-As AI becomes more embedded in financial infrastructure, the next leap is not just in modeling, but in simulation and autonomy.
+As AI becomes more embedded in financial infrastructure, the next leap is not just in modeling but in simulation and autonomy.
 Looking ahead, the next frontier in ALM involves Digital Twins and Reinforcement Learning.

 A Digital Twin is a virtual replica of a bank’s balance sheet, continuously updated and enriched by real-time data.
 These systems: